ZacxDev/nodejs-starter/README.md

 # Setup

 - `npm i`
+- `cp .env.example .env`
-- Run `webpack` to generate the artifact, you only need to run this the first time.
+- Run `npx webpack` to generate the artifact, you only need to run this the first time.
 - `docker-compose up`

+# Migrations

+To create a migration: `npx knex migrate:make <migration name>`.
+To run migrations: `npm run migrate`